Table of Contents

 Once you have located the text of a treaty or agreement, you will need to determine its current status.
 This can be a challenging task, as status information is always evolving, and the relevant research tools continue to migrate from print to electronic formats.
 Use the resources described below to determine the ratification status of treaties, whether or not treaties and other international agreements have entered into force or been amended after entering into force, and to identify treaties that never entered into force.

-- List of Treaties Pending Before the Senate.
-(U.S. State Department)
+- List of Treaties Pending Before the Senate (U.S. State Department Website)

 This online publication from State Department's Office of Treaty Affairs used to provide monthly updates on the status of treaties and other international agreements, including dates of entry into force and amendments made to treaties and agreements already in force.
-It was last published in November of 2012, and it is unclear if regular publication will resume.
+It was last published in November of 2012, and there is no indication that regular publication will resume.
+Nevertheless, it is still useful for historical research on the status of treaties.
 This content was previously published in print under the following titles:

 This U.N. database is an excellent sources for status information and updates on multilateral treaties, whether or not the U.S. is a party.
 Coverage is limited to the 560+ multilateral treaties that have been deposited with the U.N. secretary-general.
 Treaties are arranged chronologically by subject matter, with each chapter of the MTDSG corresponding to a particular subject.